Ashish-Ghoshal/Project1/README.md

 # Project1
-This is text that shows above under about, it is optional
+This is an Instructor file.
+This is in the main branch